Juanma300102/Juanma300102/README.md

 - 👋 Hi, I’m @Juanma300102
-- 👀 I’m interested in phograpy, UX/UI Design and Data Science.
+- 👀 I’m interested in phograpy, UX/UI Design ,Data Science and Backend with DJANGO.
 - 🌱 I’m currently learning how to use Git, how to use Django framework with python and HTML/CSS
 - 📫 How to reach me: pedrozo.juanma@gmail.com is my email.